snapcat/ClassMateBot/docs/Project2Changes.md

 ### Multi-server Support
 Previously, the bot would only work for a single Discord server, which creates obvious problems with scaling the app to a general-purpose bot.
 We added functionality to allow the bot to store different data for different Discord servers, allowing the bot to be used in multiple servers concurrently.

+### Group Making
+Since the not allows users to join and leave groups - the group making functionality allows the users to connect with their group members in private text channels, visible only to instructors and the members of that particular group.
+This works by assinging a specific role to the user when they join a group and giving them access to the private channel using the role.
+If the user changes groups (i.e. role changes too), they will immediately lose access to the previous group channel with no impact to the rest of the team's ability to communicate.

 ## Modifications

 ### Database